Home / Ski Travel / Ski & Snowboarding in Oceania: Australia & New Zealand Ski Resorts Guide

-One of the biggest differences with ski & snowboarding in Oceania is that many people combine skiing with a wider trip.
-Instead of spending an entire week in one resort, travellers often combine skiing with road trips, city visits, wine regions or adventure activities.
-This makes skiing in Oceania feel more like a travel adventure than a traditional ski holiday, which is one of the reasons many people choose this region.
+One of the biggest differences with skiing in Oceania is that many people combine skiing with a wider trip.
+Instead of spending an entire week in one resort, travellers often combine skiing with road trips, city visits, wine regions, or adventure activities.
+This makes skiing in Oceania feel more like a travel adventure than a traditional ski holiday.

 The ski season in Oceania runs during the southern hemisphere winter, which is typically from June to September, with the best snow conditions usually in July and August.
 Some New Zealand ski fields can stay open into October if snow conditions remain good, but this varies from year to year.